Working Toward Retirement Goals With IRAs

 For the 2017 tax year, your total contributions to all of your Traditional and Roth IRAs cannot be more than:

 - $6,500 if you’re age 50 or older in a particular tax year, or

 - 100% of your taxable compensation for the year, if your compensation was less than the maximum contribution limit.

-It is generally a good idea to maximize your IRA contributions to potentially gain the full benefit of tax-deferred savings and increase your retirement savings.
+It is generally a good idea to maximize your IRA contributions to potentially gain the full benefit of tax-advantaged savings and increase your retirement assets.